-So, how can email marketers set their campaigns apart from the competition?
-The answer is personalization.
+So, how can your email marketing team set its email marketing campaigns apart from the competition?
+The answer is email personalization.

 Higher email volumes have resulted in higher standards from subscribers.
-Cookie-cutter campaigns won’t cut it anymore—today’s consumers expect personalized, relevant messaging that’s worthy of their time and attention.
+Cookie-cutter email campaigns won’t cut it anymore—today’s consumers expect personalized, relevant, and highly-targeted emails that are worthy of their time and attention.

-But what exactly does email personalization entail?
+But, what exactly does email personalization entail?
 Why is it important?
-And how can you use it to enhance your email campaigns, increase engagement, and drive revenue?
+And how can you use it to enhance your email marketing, increase engagement, and generate revenue?

 Let’s dive in.

-Personalization (in the context of email marketing) involves using subscriber data to create targeted, relevant email content.
-This could be anything from their first name or the last purchase they made to their favorite color or where they live.
+Email personalization involves using subscriber data to create targeted, relevant email content.
+This could be anything from mentioning their first name or the last purchase they made, to suggesting a product in their favorite color or making recommendations based on where they live.

-Personalization can vary in sophistication.
+Email personalization can vary in sophistication.
 On a basic level, it includes tactics like using a subscriber’s first name in the subject line.
-But more advanced tactics include altering the content of an email based on a subscriber’s age, location, marital status, or other data you’ve gathered about them.
+But more advanced tactics include altering the content of an email based on a subscriber’s age, location, interests, marital status, or other data you’ve gathered about them.